kubearmor/kvm-service/CONTRIBUTING.md

 4. **Community Engagement**: Participate in discussions, provide feedback, and assist other contributors on the [KubeArmor Slack](https://kubearmor.slack.com/) and other community channels.

-## Getting Started

-For detailed instructions on how to set up the development environment, build, and test kvmservice, refer to our [Contribution Guide](./CONTRIBUTING.md).

 ## Code of Conduct

 When contributing to kvmservice, please adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md).
 We aim to create a welcoming and inclusive environment for all contributors.